olivierots/Docker-Simple-Projects/README.md

 ## Jenkins_Docker Project 2019 ##
 ```
+Challenge 1:
+GOAL: create a Linux centos server
-Built a centos server, created a remote_user, configured ssh & installed MySQL using a dockerfile & docker-compose.
+Built a centos server, created a remote_user, configured ssh & installed MySQL
+using a dockerfile & docker-compose.

+Challenge 2:
+GOAL: create a web server
+1. use a centos base image
+2. install the web server (httpd)
+3. copy the tar file & extract in the relvant path: /var/www/html
+4. start the web server
+5. pass the parameters: "-D" and "FOREGROUND"
+6. call the image challenge: challenge:1
+7. runs port 80 is open

 ```
 ## What is docker compose & docker ? ##
 ```